 🛠 Extending Mercury

 In this page you can find help on how to create your own synths for Mercury4Max or the MercuryPlayground in the engine.
 For this you will work with Max8 or with JavaScript.
-It is currently not possible to code new synths with the Mercury language itself.
+It is currently not possible to code new synthesis algorithms with the Mercury language itself.

 These features are still experimental and in the future things might change!